 The audit will surface dozens of AI-assisted workflows.
 The instinct is to standardize all of them.
 Resist it.
 The goal is the three to five workflows that deliver outsized returns when adopted consistently across the org.
 Everything else stays where it is.

 Think about this the way you think about platform investments.
-A workflow has org-wide leverage when three things are true at once.
-It is performed frequently by many people.
-The variance between a good and bad execution is high.
-The output feeds downstream into work other teams depend on.
+A workflow has org-wide leverage when three things are true at once: it is performed frequently by many people, the variance between a good and bad execution is high, and the output feeds downstream into work other teams depend on.
 Two of three is interesting.
 All three is where you spend the standardization budget.

 Personal commit message formatting preferences